Candling the Egg - Breeding - Articles and Information - Lady Gouldian Finch Supplies USA

 Common problem you may encounter during this stage: Falling from the nest.

 It isn't uncommon for a nesting to fall from or be pushed from the nest before it's time to fledge.
 When you find a fallen chick that isn't fully feathered or isn't perching put it back in the nest as soon as possible.
 If the clutch is a large one you may find yourself putting chicks back in the nest on a daily basis.
 You don't need to worry about the chicks falling from a great height; it's rare for a chick to be hurt from a fall.
 However you do not want perches, food or water dishes directly below the nest.
 If the chick impacts a sharp or rough edge on the way down then it may become injured.
-Also falling in to a water dish is almost always fatal due to cold or drowning
+Also falling into a water dish is almost always fatal due to cold or drowning

 Once they jump from the nest and are perching they are considered Fledglings.